Updated guidance for community pharmacies on COVID-19, including prevention of infection.

 - Keep the environment clean

 Contamination on surfaces touched by staff and patients is one of the main ways that COVID-19 spreads.
 Enhanced environmental cleaning, particularly of highly-touched surfaces such as counter tops, light switches, door knobs, desks, computers and communal pens is an important measure to reduce the spread of COVID-19 and other infections.

-Encourage sick staff members to remain at home and seek testing if they have COVID-19 like symptoms
+- Encourage sick staff members to remain at home and seek testing if they have COVID-19 like symptom

 Symptoms of COVID-19 include fever (≥37.5°C) or history of fever (e.g. night sweats, chills) or acute respiratory infection (e.g. cough, shortness of breath, sore throat).
-Other reported symptoms include loss of smell, loss of taste, runny nose, muscle pain, joint pain, diarrhoea, nausea/vomiting and loss of appetite.
+Other reported symptoms include loss of smell, loss of taste, acute blocked nose (congestion), runny nose, muscle pain, joint pain, diarrhoea, nausea/vomiting and loss of appetite.

 NSW Health recommends any healthcare workers which includes pharmacists and community pharmacy staff with patient contact, staff, students and volunteers with even the mildest symptoms should be tested for COVID-19.